Innate Immunity: Definition, Types, Examples, Treatment, Symptoms

 Immediate Response

-Within hours of being exposed to a pathogen, the body's innate immune system goes to work by mounting an immediate and unselective defence.
-Phagocytic cells, such as neutrophils and macrophages, quickly take in and overcome pathogens that come into our organisms so that they can not be transferred from one part of our bodies to another.
+Within hours of being exposed to a pathogen, the body's innate immune system works by mounting an immediate and unselective defence.
+Phagocytic cells, such as neutrophils and macrophages, quickly overcome pathogens that come into organisms so that they can not be transferred from one part of our bodies to another.
 This is the starting point for all other defensive mechanisms which must be in place to stop pathogens from entering tissues.

 Coordination with Adaptive Immunity

-Moving through time as we go back to understand what has been happening in life since its start, from basic organisms to humans who developed billions of years later; we discover so much about where we have come from over millions of years of our existence.
-Let’s now take an ancestral view of our body's defence system; it will enable us to compare how similar or different various other animals’ immune system processes are among themselves and to represent this change using a tree-like structure.
+Moving through time as we go back to understand what has been happening in life since its start, we discover so much about where we have come from over millions of years of our existence.
+Let’s take an ancestral view of our body's defence system.
+It will enable us to compare how similar or different various other animals’ immune system processes are among themselves and to represent this change using a tree-like structure.

 Historical Perspective